The Native American people are primarily descended from Siberian peoples that crossed the Bearing Straits land bridge created by the Ice Age.

 However the migration south occurred, one fact is indesutable.
 The nomadic Siberian hunters hit the migrational jackpot.
 Their ancestors eaked out a meager existence in the harsh conditions of northeastern Siberia.
 Moving south they encountered an uninhabited land of unimaginable riches.
 Migrations did not always end well.
 Some early men in the first migration out of Africa sended up in the harsh arid conditions of Australia.
 Others end iof the frigid conditions of northwestern Siberia.
 No so the migrant band that entered the heartland of North America.

 It now appears that there were several successive waves of migrations.
+DNA work suggesrs that there was one wave that crossed the Straits.
+[Schroeder} That does not mean, however, that they all moved south at the same time or along the same route.
 The now probable successive migrations have complicated Native American anthropolgical studies.
 We now know that migration continued well after development of indignous socities in both North and South America.
 This means that migrations took place well after civilizations for which we have archeolgical evidence.
 This seems to have had confused early anthrpologists who assumed that the migrations preceeded the early cultures which they found such as the Clovis Point people.
 Undoubtedly the increasing sophistication of DNA studies will eventually tell us much more about migratory patterns within the Americas.

 Protoindians are not well understood.
 The stone tools found at Clovis, New Mexico are believed to date to about 9000-11000 BC.
 The Clovis Point is esentially a elgantly flutted stone spearhead that was a major technological advance.
 As late as the 1980s there was a neat, widely accepted theory as to the peoplong of the Americas.
 The Clovis Point people were thought to be the earlist American culture.
 For many years this Clovis First theory dominated the anthropological view of the peopleing of the Americas.
 Anthropolgists theorized that as the Ice Age receeded, a corridor opened for Asian nomads to penetrate into the heart of North America.
 The disappearance of the mega-fauna of North America at this time seemed to confirm that these nomads armed with Clovis Point weapons were responsible. (the fact that Clovic points appeared, the ice sheets receeded and the mega-fauna disappeared at the same time about 13,500 years ago seemed to confirm the theory, but their could be environmental factors at play as well.)
 Modern anthropological work has brought this theory into question.
 One problem is that nomadic tribes in Siberia did not have Clovis Point weapons.
 Some antropologists have noted similar technology in Europe pointing to Ice Age Solutrians.
 Other arcelogists see a link between Solutrian and Clovis technology in artifacts found at Medow Lark that date to about 15,000 years ago.
 Other finds have been dated to as far back as 22,000 years ago.
 DNA studies have found evidence of non-Asian bloodlines, but there is no known Solutrian DNA signature yet to confirm it was the Solutrians involved.
 One journalist looking into the Solutrians tells, us that the problem with using DNA to assess Solutrian settlementof the Americ "is that the geneticists don't have a genetic signature for what a Solutrean's DNA should look like.
 So they don't know what to look for in native Americans."
 [Vastag] Comparisons have been made between native Americans and the people of northeast Asia - and from that, it is clear that northeast Asians left a lasting genetic legacy in the Americas.
 The question Dennis Stanford is exploring is whether another group got here first - and possible contributed a genetic legacy as well.
 The answer to that seems to be 'maybe'.
 Another complication is that archeological finds in South America suggest human settlement much earlier of the Clovis Point people.
 Cultures have sence been found in South America that significant pre-date the Clovis people of North America.
 [Koppel] There have also been earlier discoveries in North America such as along the coast of Oregon.
 [Jenkins] These discoveries have, however, been questioned and the debates over Clovis First continue.
 Many archeologists still clining to the Clovis First theory are dubious about reports of much earlier settlement.
 Further complicating the story, anthropolgists disagree as to weather the spread of Clovis Point technology chroicles the migration of a people or a technology accorss different people.
 These issues are the subject of enormous debate among archeologists and anthropolgists which will probably take a geneation to resolve.